MegaGitBoy/349Assignment/README.md

 DESIGN OF APPLICATION:

-web server: User interface and data entry database server: Store haikus processing server: Checks if entered haikus is indeed a haiku
+web server: User interface and data entry

+database server: Store haikus

+processing server: Checks if entered haikus is indeed a haiku

 This application has been designed with three virtual machines: Web/interface server, database server, and processing server.
 When a user connects to the web server and enters a haiku, the stanzas are first processed to remove ' as they cause errors when eventually passed to the syllable estimator script.
-A PHP SSH extension (php-ssh2) then sets up an SSH connection to the processing server that has been automtically set up during the build process by a Vagrant file.
+Within index.php (main site file) A PHP SSH extension (php-ssh2) then sets up an SSH connection to the processing server that has been automtically set up during the build process by a Vagrant file.
 On the processing server the python package syllables (https://pypi.org/project/syllables/) has been installed and is used to calculate the syllabes in the stanzas.
 These values are sent back to the webserver and the corresponding PHP file then uses the theme (Database name) and title